jfjutras07/Prescriptive-Analytics/README.md

 # Prescriptive Analytics

-This repository contains prescriptive analytics projects across multiple domains, including municipal governance, healthcare, finance, and international development.
+This repository contains prescriptive analytics projects across multiple domains, including municipal governance, healthcare, and international development.
 Projects explore a variety of prescriptive techniques, including optimization, simulation, decision-support models, and resource allocation.

 ## Organization
 Each project is contained in its own folder at the root of this repository.